 You lie flat on your tummy on an x-ray table.
-When you are comfortable, the doctor injects some local anaesthetic into the skin on the side of your back.
+When you are comfortable, the doctor injects some local anaesthetic into the skin on the side of the back.

 The nephrostomy tube may also have a locking system.
 This coils inside the kidney to keep the tube in place.
-The doctor connects the tube to a drainage bag outside the body, which collects the urine.
+The doctor connects the tube to a drainage bag outside the body, which collects the urine (pee).

 You may feel discomfort when the doctor is putting the nephrostomy tube into the kidney.
 Tell them if you have any pain or feel anxious.
 They can give you a painkiller through the cannula in your arm.

 You are looked after in a hospital ward and usually need to stay in bed for a few hours.
-The nurses will check the nephrostomy tube is draining urine.
+The nurses will check the nephrostomy tube is draining urine (pee).
 They will also check your blood pressure, pulse and temperature.
 Sometimes the doctor may do a test to check the position of the tube in the kidney.
-This is done by injecting a dye (called a contrast) into the tube.
+This is done by injecting a dye called a contrast into the tube.
 This shows up on an x-ray.

-You may have some blood in your urine (haematuria) for about 2 days after the nephrostomy is put in.
+You may have some blood in your urine for about 2 days after the nephrostomy is put in.
+Blood in the urine is called haematuria.
 The area where the tube was put in may be uncomfortable.
 You will have regular painkillers.
 Any pain or discomfort usually gets better after about a week.

 Possible complications from having a nephrostomy